Redalotaibi/selenium/README.md

 <a href="https://selenium.dev"><img src="common/images/selenium_logo_mark_green.svg" width="180" alt="Selenium Logo"/></a>

-Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
+Selenium is an umbrella project  a variety of tools and libraries enabling web browser automation.
 Selenium specifically provides an infrastructure for the [W3C WebDriver specification](https://w3c.github.io/webdriver/) — a platform and language-neutral coding interface compatible with all